pkel/cpr/website/content/en/blog/emulating-gamma/index.md

 Sapirshtein's attack space somewhere.
 * In a post similar to this one, I could explain how to generalize relative reward with reward per progress.

-A few things remain open in the post itself.

-* The network figures lack connections from attacker node 0 to defender node 2.
-Requires redrawing.
-* Maybe add third figure with the final delays.

 ## Selfish Mining's Gamma Parameter